Turbidity: Causes and effects

 Turbidity in open water may be caused by growth of phytoplankton.
 Human activities that disturb land, such as construction, mining and agriculture, can lead to high sediment levels entering water bodies during rain storms due to storm water runoff.
 Areas prone to high bank erosion rates as well as urbanized areas also contribute large amounts of turbidity to nearby waters, through stormwater pollution from paved surfaces such as roads, bridges, parking lots and airports.
-Some industries such as quarrying, mining and coal recovery can generate very high levels of turbidity from colloidal rock particles.
+Some industries such as quarrying, mining, and coal recovery can generate very high levels of turbidity from colloidal rock particles.

 In drinking water, the higher the turbidity level, the higher the risk that people may develop gastrointestinal diseases.
 This is especially problematic for immunocompromised people, because contaminants like viruses or bacteria can become attached to the suspended solids.
-The suspended solids interfere with water disinfection with chlorine because the particles act as shields for the virus and bacteria.
+The suspended solids interfere with water disinfection with chlorine because the particles act as shields for viruses and bacteria.
 Similarly, suspended solids can protect bacteria from ultraviolet (UV) sterilization of water.

 In water bodies such as lakes, rivers and reservoirs, high turbidity levels can reduce the amount of light reaching lower depths, which can inhibit growth of submerged aquatic plants and consequently affect species which are dependent on them, such as fish and shellfish.
 High turbidity levels can also affect the ability of fish gills to absorb dissolved oxygen.
 This phenomenon has been regularly observed throughout the Chesapeake Bay in the eastern United States.

 For many mangrove areas, high turbidity is needed in order to support certain species, such as to protect juvenile fish from predators.
 For most mangroves along the eastern coast of Australia, in particular Moreton Bay, turbidity levels as high as 600 Nephelometric Turbidity Units (NTU) are needed for proper ecosystem health.